thanksduck/Python22/README.md

 ```bash
 python3 app.py
 ```
-thanks to my friend for helping me sharing panda image it is so cute 😌
+thanks to my friend for helping me with sharing panda image it is sooo cute 😌